-Stuart MacRae teaches composition at RCS, including classes on music analysis for composers, contemporary repertoire, and notation.
-As a Senior Research Fellow his interests lie in word-setting for the operatic voice, reimagining tonal harmony, and artistic responses to the Anthropocene.
+Stuart MacRae teaches composition at the Royal Conservatoire of Scotland, including classes on music analysis for composers, contemporary repertoire, and notation.
+As a Senior Research Fellow, his interests lie in word-setting for the operatic voice, reimagining tonal harmony, and artistic responses to the Anthropocene.

 Born in Inverness in 1976, Stuart MacRae has established himself as one of the most distinctive composers working today, writing music of elemental power and emotional subtlety.
 Equally at home writing opera, orchestral music, chamber music and music for choirs, his works take listeners on a journey through perceptions of nature, striking imagery and the landscape of human emotion.

 His numerous staged works range from Echo and Narcissus, a dance-opera premiered at Royal Opera House in 2007, through to 2015’s critically acclaimed The Devil Inside for Scottish Opera and Music Theatre Wales.
 Ghost Patrol, written in collaboration with writer Louise Welsh, won the 2013 South Bank Sky Arts Award for Opera and was shortlisted for an Olivier Award.